 - Tables are 6’ x 2’ and 2.5’ high

-- Tables are prioritized by veteran artist status (+10 years as a primary artist), followed by a first come, first served basis of Artist Alley Form submission.
+- Table assignments are prioritized by veteran artist status (+10 years as a primary artist), followed by a first come, first served basis of Artist Alley Form submission.

 - Artists who have paid for their tables (excluding artists on the wait list) will receive an e-mail notification prior to the release of the application form